Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Basic Types: Strings (7/29)
-"A String is a collection of characters.
+A String is a collection of characters.
 Use single quotes to create a String object.
-Print these expressions:"
+Print these expressions:
 ```smalltalk
 'ProfStef'.
 "Output: 'ProfStef'"
 ```